kdp1965/tt06-PAL-testing/README.md

 ## Test Method

-The Easy PAL is an 8 input, 5 output 11 product term PAL that is programmable via 231 internal D flip flops arranged in a shift-register chain for progamming.
+The Easy PAL is an 8 input, 5 output, 11 product term PAL that is programmable via 231 internal D flip flops arranged in a shift-register chain for progamming.
+While it has no internal D flops for state storage, it does offer a full matrix AND array with both TRUE and COMPLIMENT inputs to the 11 internal product terms and a full OR array to select any product term for inclusion in any of the 5 outputs.

 The author wrote and provided a Python application for generating the required bit stream from input logic equations.

-The test works by implementing a 3-bit (8-state) Finite Statate Machine (FSM) using a "3-bit" register impelmented in Python.
+This test works by implementing a 3-bit (8-state) Finite Statate Machine (FSM) using a "3-bit" register impelmented in Python.
 The 3 bits of current state are fed to the PAL on inputs I7-I5 with other inputs provided on I4-I0.
 The PAL then calculates the "next state" on outputs I2-I0 with a "valid" signal on I3 indicating when the new state should be saved to the state registers.

+## Test Block Diagram
 ![](diagrams/block_diagram.png)

 Using this FSM impelmentation, the Python code feeds a string to the PAL using a modified ASCII representation (since we only have a 5-bit input).
+A byte at a time for each state.
+The PAL programming is such that at each of the 8 states, one or more input ASCII values will cause a transition to the next state.
+A failure to detect the proper input character results in the state resetting to zero.
+The modified ASCII values are detailed in this table:

 ![](diagrams/modified_ascii.png)